SharePoint/sp-dev-docs/docs/general-development/how-to-avoid-getting-throttled-or-blocked-in-sharepoint-online.md

 > Format of the  user agent string is expected to follow [RFC2616](http://www.ietf.org/rfc/rfc2616.txt), so please follow up on the above guidance on the right separators.
 It is also fine to append existing user agent string with the requested information.

 > [!NOTE]
-> If you are developing front end components executing in the browser, most of modern browsers don't allow overwritting the user agent string and you don't need to implement this.
+> If you are developing front end components executing in the browser, most of modern browsers don't allow overwriting the user agent string and you don't need to implement this.

 ### Example of decorating traffic with User agent when using Client Side Object Model (CSOM)